Lee and Cook families

 Of Ann Lee’s sisters, all bar one, Hannah Lee have been found after marriage.
 Mary Ann married first Benjamin Donkersley, then Silvester Hinchliffe.
 Ann Lee was visiting her on the 1861 Census, living at Underbank, Holmfirth.
 Martha married Joshua Hoyland, they lived in Padfield, Derbyshire .
 Emma married Thomas Haigh in Glossop, their daughters were Mary and Sarah ‘Sally’, who are remembered by my mother visiting Ann Lee every year, coming from Hadfield.
 Alice married Nathaniel Crossland in Wortley dist, Yorkshire, they lived at Thurlstone, Yorkshire.

-John Lee’s second wife may have been Ann Thewlis, little progress has been made confirming that.
+John Lee’s second wife was a widower Ann Thewlis nee Botly (or perhaps Batly).
+They married at Whitfield on the outskirts of Glossop on 5th May 1853.
 A combination of some look-ups done for me of Kirkburton marriages, and work at the Society of Genealogists has now greatly expanded the tree.
 Some of the microfiche are difficult to read so may yet prove to be readable on another copy available elsewhere.

 Ann Lee’s Ancestors pdf